furukawaken/furukawaken.github.io/_pages/publications.md

 ## 2025
 - K. Furukawa,
-"Well-Posedness of the Cauchy Problem for One-Dimensional Nonlinear Diffusion Equations with Dynamic and Fourth-Type Boundary Conditions in the $Lp$ $Lq$ Maximal Regularity Setting", arXiv preprint, 2025.8.
+"Well-Posedness of the Cauchy Problem for One-Dimensional Nonlinear Diffusion Equations with Dynamic and Fourth-Type Boundary Conditions in the \\( Lp \\) \\( Lq \\) Maximal Regularity Setting", arXiv preprint, 2025.8.

 - K. Furukawa,
-"Data assimilation for the primitive equations in H^2", Nonlinearity, 38, 7, Paper No. 075020, 2025.6.
+"Data assimilation for the primitive equations in \\( H^2 \\)", Nonlinearity, 38, 7, Paper No. 075020, 2025.6.

 - K. Furukawa, Y. Giga, N. Kajiwara,
 "No formation of a new phase for a free boundary problem in combustion theory", Journal of Elliptic and Parabolic Equations, 2025.6.